MERLCenter/MERL-Center-public/_caseStudies/2023-05-10-hcd-principles-in-conducting-a-needs-assessment.md

 ---
 layout: blog-post
-title: The use of HCD principles in conducting a needs assessment
+title: The use of Human Centered Design (HCD) principles in conducting a needs assessment
 authors:
   - author: Mutsa Carole Chinyamakobvu
     authorTitle: